abheer18/HACKTOBERFEST-2021-WEB-DEV/TappingBattleGame/readme.md

 - whoever reach the 100 first will win
 - note: long press will cause lose immediately

-Have Fun, and happy hacktoberfest :)
+Have Fun, and happy hacktoberfest ;)

+## if you want to run it

+- yarn install
+- expo start